ViennaRNA Package 2 - Documentation

 INSTALL files in the respective subdirectories.

-The ViennaRNA Package also comes with a scripting language interface for
+The ViennaRNA Package comes with scripting language interfaces for

-that allows one to use the implemented algorithms directly without the need of calling an
+that allow one to use the implemented algorithms directly without the need of calling an

-executable program.
-You can build the ViennaRNA package without Perl or Python support
+On the other hand, you can build the ViennaRNA package without Perl 5 or Python 2 support

-by switching this support off at configure time, before the actual installation.
+by switching them off at configure time, before the actual installation.

-./confgure --without-perl --without-pythonDisabling both interfaces can also be accomplished using the following switch:
+./confgure --without-perl --without-pythonDisabling the entire scripting language support alltogether can be accomplished using the following switch:

 ./confgure --without-swigCluster Analysis

 cluster analysis tools (split decomposition, statistical geometry, neighbor joining,